decentraland/documentation/content/creator/sdk7/interactivity/event-listeners.md

 })
 ```

+{{< hint warning >}}
-> Note: This event only responds to players that are currently being rendered locally.
+**📔 Note**   This event only responds to players that are currently being rendered locally.
 In large scenes where the scene size exceeds the visual range, players entering in the opposite corner may not be registered.
 If the number of players in the region exceeds the capabilities of an island on Decentraland servers, players that are not sharing a same island aren't visible and are not tracked by these events either.
+{{< /hint >}}

 #### Only current player